-When it’s cold outside and springtime feels a million years away, indoor cycling can get you beach-bod ready and prep your quads for summertime long rides.
-What does a spin class do for your body, you may ask?
-Time on the bike, the winter on the other side of double-paned glass, is incredibly time-efficient and effective as a form of cardio workout, boosting heart health and carving your legs out of wood (see: Lance Armstrong’s calves circa 2000) while being remarkably low-impact on your ankles, knees, hips, and lower back.
+If the wintertime cold has you searching for the best way to stay in shape for long bike rides, or you just want a time-efficient and effective cardio workout to carve your legs to look like Lance Armstrong’s with a low-impact workout, the answer can be found in indoor cycling.
 It can also be your daily moment of Zen, a 20-minute workout that’s just as much a meditative act as it is a calorie-burner.
 But if you’re focusing on the results, says Denis Morton, a Peloton cycling and yoga coach in New York City, you’re thinking about it all wrong.

 “Fitness is the goal, but along the way, the goal is to have fun,” Morton, 42, explains.
 “The more fun you can have with it, the more likely you are to stick to the routine, and the more likely you are to stick with it long-term.”

-Every practice starts with a space, but if you think bright light, blonde wood, and floor-to-ceiling mirrors are a requirement, you’re way off.
-“Indoor is in the title, so you’re going to want a space that’s indoors and sheltered,” Morton says.
+Every practice starts with a space, but you don’t need bright light, blonde wood, and floor-to-ceiling mirrors to have a workable area “Indoor is in the title, so you’re going to want a space that’s indoors and sheltered,” Morton says.
 And that’s pretty much it.

 Of course, there are some considerations that will make it better.
 Find a spot with a stable floor so as you hammer, you don’t tip over.
-You’ll also appreciate a non-porous surface so that when you dump buckets of sweat, you can wipe it clean and avoid lingering odors.
-(Anyone who’s been to a Bikram studio can tell you about the dangers of carpet.)
-It’s better if you can keep your bike out of the way of you daily life activities, and it’s even better if it’s away from distractions like TV.
+You’ll also appreciate a non-porous surface so that when you dump buckets of sweat, you can wipe it clean and avoid lingering odors — anyone who’s been to a Bikram studio can tell you about the dangers of carpet.
+It’s better if you can keep your bike out of the way of your daily life activities, and it’s even better if it’s away from distractions like TV.
 Remember, this isn’t about mindlessly pedaling on a recumbent bike at the gym while you absentmindedly flip through a magazine.
-Finally, take stock of your environment and those around you, since you’ll be grunting more than after your prom night.
+Finally, take stock of your environment and those around you, as a good workout can get a bit noisy.
 “If you have noise considerations, a downstairs roommate, or a family, you may want to keep it away from anyone that you might disturb and distract,” he says.

 The clearance is not as bad as you might think.
 For most people, if you can stand up in the space and your fingers don’t touch the ceiling, it’s good enough.
 Plenty of basements and garages make effective (albeit not Instagram-worthy) indoor cycling spaces.

 It’s in this category that you’ll have the greatest number of options.
-These days, the best exercise bikes run the gamut, including in terms of price, and most include their own ecosystem of workouts and trainers.
+These days, the best exercise bikes run the gamut in terms of price and features, and most include their own ecosystem of workouts and trainers.
 But if you’re just starting out, you can use other bikes or even adapt your road bike.

-You can also use a product category called rollers, which essentially allow you to balance as you would on the roads for a more natural experience.
+You can also use rollers, which essentially allow you to balance as you would on the roads for a more natural experience.

-These methods are, admittedly, much cheaper than buying a dedicated exercise bike, and they require markedly less space than an entire spin setup.
+Trainers and rollers are usually cheaper than buying a dedicated exercise bike, and they require markedly less space than an entire spin setup.
 But they do have their drawbacks.
 Trainers can require more fiddling, adding time between you and your workout, and rollers are, to quote Morton, “super cool but a bit unstable.”
-In the end, a spin bike is the Apple of the indoor word: plug-and-play.
+In the end, a spin bike is the Apple of the indoor world: plug-and-play.

 Regardless of your choice, any bike, within reason, will let you build strength, and ultimately it’s an individual decision.
 Of course, keep your eyes peeled, as exercise bike deals are more and more common as so many companies compete within the space.